BloomTechBackend/bd-team-project-frying-pan/project_documents/design_document.md

 U6.
 I want to generate my test in a provided order (default in order, shuffled);

+U7.
+I want create custom terms.

 ## 4. Project Scope

 ### 4.1.
 In Scope

 * Creating accounts to log in and log out.
-* Creating, retrieving, editing, or deleting a teste template
+* Creating, retrieving, saving, or deleting a test template
 * Creating and deleting custom terms
 * Generate Writing tests with the characters listed in order or in random order